Soledad Diab

 María Soledad Diab Aguilar (born April 4, 1973) is an Ecuadorian model, television presenter, and politician of the Social Christian Party (PSC).

 She served as a deputy of the National Congress in 2007, and has been a member of the National Assembly since May 14, 2021.

-As a model, she was named Miss Ecuador 1992, and Miss Photogenic at Miss Universe 1992 in Bangkok, Thailand.
+She was named Miss Ecuador 1992 and named Miss Photogenic at Miss Universe 1992 in Bangkok, Thailand.

 Early life and education

 Soledad Diab was born in Guayaquil on April 4, 1973.
 She studied at the María Auxiliadora school in Guayaquil.

 She married Richard Bohrer Pons in 1993, and they have three daughters.

 Modeling and television

 Diab joined Gamavisión to be a news anchor, but left after winning the Miss Ecuador 1992 pageant.
 She went on to compete at Miss Universe 1992 held in Bangkok, Thailand, where she was named Miss Photogenic.

 Later, she joined Ecuavisa, where she was the host of the magazine Complicidades, and created the "People" segment on the Televistazo newscast.